 3. Disable form Trace

-Click on Help–>Diagnostics–>Trace and select No Trace option.
-Oracle Apps confirms back that trace is disabled and shows the trace file name and location.
+Click on Help–>Diagnostics–>Trace and select the No Trace option.
+Oracle Apps confirms back that the trace is disabled and shows the trace file name and location.

 4. Generate Tkprof